Frequently Asked Questions

 What is a Notice to Filing Party?

 The Notice to Filing Party is sent by the Clerk’s Office.
-The notice is received via e-mail by the Attorney who docketed the entry.
 The notice will contain a brief explanation of the error and what action should be taken by the filing party.
-Each notice should be reviewed and acted upon.

 How do I file Correspondence?